COCA Card

 Best Suited For

-- Crypto-Native Users who prioritize self-custody while wanting convenient spending options
+• Crypto-Native Users who prioritize shared-custody security while wanting convenient spending options

 Pros and Cons